U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-For all of its 150+ year history, Beloit College has offered students an education that is put into action.
-With extensive opportunities to study abroad, engage in internships and field terms, study creatively and broadly, collaborate with professors, start businesses, form clubs, and play sports, students plunge into campus life, get their hands dirty, and emerge with the experiences and global knowledge to live meaningfully in the 21st century.
-Beloit's 1,200 students - from nearly every state and over 40 foreign countries - are at home in the world of ideas and leave the college able to make critical connections between thought and action.
+Beloit College offers students an education that is put into action.
+With extensive opportunities to study abroad, engage in internships and field terms, collaborate with professors, start businesses, form clubs, and play sports, students plunge into campus life, get their hands dirty, and emerge with the experiences and global knowledge to live meaningfully and productively in the 21st century.
+Since its founding over 165 years ago, Beloit's 1250 students--from nearly every state and over 40 foreign countries--are at home in the world of ideas and leave the college, able to make critical connections between thought and action.
+Beloit boasts two teaching museums (anthropology and art), a state-of-the-art science center, a newly renovated track and turf field at the stadium, and a lush, green campus reminiscent of its New England heritage.
+Ninety-four percent of students live on campus, creating a tight-knit community of creative, interesting, and engaged learners.
+Surprisingly, an education this rich in opportunity can be affordable.
+Over 90% of students are receiving financial aid with the average grant exceeding $22,000.
+A founding member of The Colleges That Change Lives, Beloit College continues to transform young adults into this nation's leaders in business, education, the for- and non-profit sectors, government, and global industries.

 |School type||private, coed college|

-When applying to Beloit College, it's important to note the application deadline is January 15, and the early action deadline is December 1.
+Interested in applying to Beloit College?
 Scores for either the ACT or SAT test are due February 1.
-The application fee at Beloit College is $35.
-It is more selective, with an acceptance rate of 70.6 percent and an early acceptance rate of 87.3 percent.
+It is more selective, with an acceptance rate of 67.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.